esuldin/dump1090/README.md

 broadcasted to clients listening to port 30002.

-In general everything received from port 30001 is handled exactly like the normal traffic from RTL devices or from file when --ifile is used.
+In general everything received from port 30001 is handled exactly like the normal traffic from the device or from file when --ifile is used.

 It is possible to use Dump1090 just as an hub using --ifile with /dev/zero as argument as in the following example: